vast-engineering/s3select/README.md

 $ s3select -l 3 -d , -w "s._1 LIKE '%i%'" -o "s._2" s3://testing.bucket/csv_example
 straight
 three of a kind
-Files processed: 0/1  Records matched: 2  Failed requests: 0
 </pre>

 If you are interested in pricing for your requests, add `-v` to increase verbosity which will include pricing information at the end:
 <pre>
 $ s3select -v -c s3://testing.bucket/10G_sample
-Files processed: 77/77  Records matched: 5696395  Failed requests: 0
-Cost for data scanned: $0.02
+Files processed: 77/77  Records matched: 5696395  Bytes scanned: 21 GB Cost for data scanned: $0.02
 Cost for data returned: $0.00
 Cost for SELECT requests: $0.00